This article was reviewed and edited by Perrin Adams, one of our resident SHTF Preparedness Authorities

 Brick Rocket Stove

 If you’re looking to create the simplest DIY rocket stove out there, just pile a few bricks to form a chamber like in the video above.
-For this portable stove, you’ll need roughly 24 blocks and a wire mesh.
+For this stove, you’ll need roughly 24 blocks and a wire mesh.

 After you’ve gathered your bricks, stack about five layers of these rectangular blocks to help improve the draw of your wood-burning stove.
 And voila, you can start a fire and cook a nice hot meal.